Intuitive Shape Editing in Latent Space: Learning Adaptive Shape Editing

 \subsection{Encoder}

-The encoder of our network $f$ consists of three distinct encoders $f_{eH}$, $f_{eS}$, and $f_{eR}$ that take a uniform random sampling of a shape SDF, $S_u$, as input. $S_u$ is a set of points $p$ with position $p_{xyz}$ and distance $p_d$.
-All three encoders are based on a simplified PointNet\cite{qi2017pointnet} architecture that embeds a 4D point cloud sampled from an SDF, where the 4th dimension is the distance value to the surface.
+For the encoder, we first learn to encode the desired handle positions for each shape, then freeze the part of the encoder that produces the handles.
+We then train the encoder to produce residual and style, guided by our Lipschitz-inspired regularization term to encode what is not already expressed smoothly by the handle positions.
+Note that the residual acts only as a buffer for better generalisation. \\ In detail, the encoder $f$ of our network consists of three distinct parts $f_{H}$, $f_{S}$, and $f_{R}$ that take a uniform random sampling of a shape's SDF, $S_u$, as input. $S_u$ is a set of points $p$ with position $p_{xyz}$ and distance $p_d$.
+All three encoders are based on a simplified PointNet\cite{qi2017pointnet} architecture that embeds a 4D point cloud sampled from an SDF, \ie sample position and distance.
 The embedding vector is then processed through a multilayer perceptron (MLP).
-For implementation details, see \cref{fig:architecture} and Appendix \ref{sec:details}.
-We require consistent handles for each shape that are either calculated from a method such as given in \cref{sec:canonical_handles}, or given by the user.
-The handle encoder $f_{eH}(S_u)$ is pre-trained to produce the given handle position.
+For technical details, see \cref{fig:architecture} and Appendix \ref{sec:details}.
+We require consistent handles across shapes either calculated from a method such as given in \cref{sec:canonical_handles}, or given by the user.
+The handle encoder $f_{H}(S_u)$ is pre-trained to produce the given handle position.
 For this, the embedding vector is encoded through an MLP to form our desired handles, using a simple L2 loss.
-We then freeze the learned encoder part, not allowing change to the learned handles while training the rest of the network, consisting of style, residual, and decoder.\\ Learning the style encoder $f_{eS}(S_u)$ and the residual encoder $f_{eR}(S_u)$, we don't train for specific latent values, but instead add regularisation to get the desired output.
-To force the style vector to be used in a meaningful way and not to over-encode the information in the subtle changes of the handles, we are tethering the change in shape space to the change of latent space.
-We formulate a Lipschitz-like constraint per trained batch that enforces the change in the combined latent variable of style and handles to be proportional to the change in the output.
-We further add an individually learned weight to each handle, represented as diagonal matrix $H_w$.
-This is necessary because every region and the handle controlling it can have a different impact on the change of the SDF (\eg consider change in the thin legs of a chair versus change in its seating area).
-Recall that while we learn the weights of each handle, the handle positions themselves are kept fixed.
-The occurring difference in the SDF of two shapes that can not be explained by the handles alone then leads to the style variable to explain all the details that differ.
-We thus define our loss $L_{lip}$ regarding a batch of items $B$ and all successive pairs of items $i, i+1$ (to avoid a quadratically increasing number of comparisons with increasing batch sizes), where $S_u^i$ indicates the sampling of the $i$th shape in the batch:
+We then freeze the learned encoder part, not allowing change to the learned handles while training the rest of the network, consisting of style, residual, and decoder.\\ Learning the style encoder $f_{S}(S_u)$ and the residual encoder $f_{R}(S_u)$, we don't train for specific latent values, but instead add regularization: To force the style vector to be used in a meaningful way and not to over-encode the information in the subtle changes of the handles, we are tethering the change in shape space to the change in latent space.
+We formulate a Lipschitz-inspired constraint per trained batch that enforces the change in the combined latent variable of style, residual, and handles to be proportional to the change in the output.
+In consequence, the occurring difference in the SDF of two shapes that can not be explained by the handles alone then leads to the style variable to explain all the details that differ.
+We thus define our loss $L_{d}$ regarding a batch of items $B$ and all successive pairs of items $i, i+1$ (to avoid a quadratically increasing number of comparisons with increasing batch sizes):